 Visitors are asked to take care when walking in the churchyard; the ground is uneven and some of the gravestones could be unsafe.
 Children should be supervised at all times.
 We regret the visitors explore the churchyard at their own risk.

-The first Saturday in each month the church has an Open Doors event when light refreshments and toilet facilities are available to visitors.
+On the first Saturday in each month the church has an Open Doors event when light refreshments and toilet facilities are available to visitors.